EnterpriseDB/tpa/docs/src/pem.md

 role from any postgres instance in the cluster in order to enable or disable PEM there.

-Note that PEM server does not support postgres-extended for a backend yet.
+Note that PEM server does not support pgextended for a backend yet.

 ## PEM configuration